BaiGanio/js4b/README.md

 # js4b (JavaScript for web developers) - _beginners edition_
 If you are new to the world of web development - this is a good place to start.
-- Simple tutorial for future web developers who are intrested in creation of dynamic websites with pure JavaScript
+- Simple tutorial for future web developers, lecturesr & teachers, who are intrested in creation of dynamic websites with pure JavaScript
 - Project structure of 2 folders and 7 files
 ***
 ### Main goal